naganandy/graph-based-deep-learning-literature/conference-publications/README.md

 - Tree LSTMs with Convolution Units to Predict Stance and Rumor Veracity in Social Media Conversations
 - Graph-based Dependency Parsing with Graph Neural Networks
 - Encoding Social Information with Graph Convolutional Networks for Political Perspective Detection in News Media
-- Graph Neural Networks with Generated Parameters for Relation Extraction
 - Multi-Channel Graph Neural Network for Entity Alignment
 - A2N: Attending to Neighbors for Knowledge Graph Inference